dnsimple/dnsimple-support/content/articles/redirector.markdown

 The redirector is a special feature provided by DNSimple that you can use to redirect HTTP requests sent to a host name to a different URL.

 This feature can be used, for example, to redirect the www version of a domain to the non-www hostname.
-Another use case is to redirect a secondary domain you purchased to the main domain, without pointing it to any web hosting service.
+Another use case is to redirect a secondary domain you purchased to the main domain without pointing it to any web hosting service.

 ## Configure a redirect